 That being said, feel free to use different grid layouts on the same site.
-For instance, you can use the broken and the asymmetrical layouts to structure your website.
+For instance, you can use broken and asymmetrical layouts to structure your website.

-The only thing you have to keep your eye on is user-experience, as something that might looks really good on a broken grid when you’re on your laptop, but will look either crowded or empty on a mobile device.
+The only thing you have to keep your eye on is user experience, as something that might look really good on a broken grid when you’re on your laptop, but will look either crowded or empty on a mobile device.

-Make sure to come up with a design which manages to bridge these problems and gives a solution that works.
+Make sure to come up with a design that manages to bridge these problems and gives a solution that works.

 9. MATERIAL DESIGN

 Going material basically means using the right tools so your site can truly interact with your user.
-Material gives you the tools you need to create an interface that gets the job done and brings the most out of your website.
+The material gives you the tools you need to create an interface that gets the job done and brings the most out of your website.

-Also, going material means having a more flexible site which will display better across various systems and devices.
-This means, you can reach more shoppers with ease.
+Also, going material means having a more flexible site that will display better across various systems and devices.
+This means you can reach more shoppers with ease.